Floor 3, Susan and John Hess Family Gallery and Theater

 History Lessons Redo: The Meat Market, 2019

-Tickets are required ($10 adults; $8 students, seniors, and visitors with disabilities; free for members).
+Tickets are required and include Museum admission ($10 adults; $8 students and seniors; free for members).
 Capacity is limited; visitors are encouraged to purchase tickets in advance.

 The Susan and John Hess Family Theater is equipped with an induction loop and infrared assistive listening system.
 Accessible seating is available.